jerome74/RAG/charts/chromadb-init/README.md

 # chromadb-init Helm Chart

-This chart deploys a one-off Kubernetes Job that builds a ChromaDB persistent collection using OpenAI embeddings and stores the database on a PersistentVolumeClaim (PVC).
+This chart deploys a one-off Kubernetes deployment that builds a ChromaDB persistent collection using OpenAI embeddings and stores the database on a PersistentVolumeClaim (PVC).

 ## Contents
 - Overview